RedPitaya/Documentation/quickStart/troubleshooting/troubleshooting.rst

 ---------------------------------------------------------------------

 1. Make sure your Red Pitaya has access to the :ref:`internet <faq_internetAccess>`.
 #.
 Force a refresh of the Red Pitaya application page.
-Here is a `link to the Wiki How page <https://www.wikihow.com/Force-Refresh-in-Your-Internet-Browser>`_.
+Here is a |WikiHow-refresh|.
 #.
 The OS update application can take a long time to update the OS on Red Pitaya.
 The quickest way to update the OS is to :ref:`manually rewrite the OS on the SD card <prepareSD>`.